fpirsch/adventofcode2022/README.md

 `npm install`

-If you want to use the downloading tool `npm run get`, you will have to provide your session cookie.
+If you want to use the downloading tool `npm run get`, you will have to provide your session cookie:

 1. Log in to https://adventofcode.com/2022 with your browser
 2. Use the dev tools to copy the value of the session cookie (a 128-char hex code, don't copy the quotes if any)